MAE4221 – Research Seminar I: Researcher's Skills

 Active participation and implementation of the activities specified under each seminar component is required.
 If you do not fulfill the requirements, you must complete an additional assignment before handing in the thesis proposal.

-The end examination takes the form of a 8-page paper which contains your thesis proposal.
+The end examination takes the form of a paper which contains your thesis proposal (max.
+10 pages).

 Submit assignments in Inspera